Artificial Intelligence and Dual Contract: Introduction

 This work provides proof of concept that AI algorithms can be used to autonomously learn incentive compatibility in contract design.
-The proposed multi-agent reinforcement learning (MARL) algorithm is a promising approach to the problem of contract design and negotiation, as it can autonomously learn incentive compatibility and reach a Nash equilibrium in a reasonable number of iterations.\footnote{Although we focus on algorithms that learn in a completely unsupervised fashion by design, and in our simulations we allow them to explore widely and interact as many hundreds of thousands of times as is necessary to stabilize their behavior, the whole experiments can be finished within a few minutes.
-Specifically, we use C++ programming for parallel computing to facilitate high-performance computing in our experiments.
-Most importantly, with the rapid development of AI computing technology (GPUs and TPUs), contract design programs will be able to be completed in seconds shortly.} This work could be extended to other multi-sided contracting problems, such as the three-sided problem, and other AI algorithms, such as deep reinforcement learning.
-Furthermore, the proposed MARL algorithm could be used to optimize the terms of a contract to maximize the expected utility for both sides.
+The proposed multi-agent reinforcement learning (MARL) algorithm is a promising approach to the problem of contract design and negotiation, as it can autonomously learn incentive compatibility and reach a Nash equilibrium in a reasonable number of iterations.\footnote{Notably, our research highlights the efficacy of unsupervised learning algorithms in achieving convergence to stable outcomes within a remarkably brief time horizon.
+Specifically, our simulations, which entail hundreds of thousands of interactions, can be completed in a matter of hours.
+This feat is made possible by our innovative application of parallel computing techniques, implemented in C++, which enables high-performance computing.
+Moreover, the rapid advancement of artificial intelligence computing technologies, such as Graphics Processing Units (GPUs) and Neural Processing Units (NPUs), is poised to further accelerate the computational efficiency of contract design programs, potentially reducing processing times to mere minutes in the near future.
+This has significant implications for the development of efficient contract design mechanisms, with far-reaching consequences for the field of economics.} This research has far-reaching implications for the study of multi-sided contracting problems, with potential applications to three-sided and higher-dimensional settings.
+Moreover, the integration of alternative artificial intelligence (AI) methodologies, such as deep reinforcement learning, may yield further insights into the optimization of contractual agreements.
+Notably, the proposed multi-agent reinforcement learning (MARL) algorithm offers a promising avenue for maximizing expected utility for all parties involved, by optimizing the terms of a contract to achieve mutually beneficial outcomes.

-Additionally, AI algorithms is hopefully to identify potential risks associated with a given contract and suggest mitigation changes.
-Alternatively, AI algorithms can help automate the contract negotiation process by offering terms most likely to be accepted by both sides, potentially leading to faster and more efficient contract negotiations and reducing the costs associated with the process.
-Ultimately, AI algorithms can help organizations make better decisions when designing and negotiating contracts, resulting in better outcomes for both sides.
+The incorporation of artificial intelligence (AI) algorithms in contract design and negotiation can yield significant benefits.
+By leveraging machine learning capabilities, AI can identify potential risks inherent in a given contract and propose mitigating adjustments, thereby enhancing contractual robustness.
+Furthermore, AI-driven negotiation support systems can facilitate more efficient contract negotiations by generating terms that are likely to be mutually acceptable, thereby reducing the transaction costs associated with the negotiation process.
+Ultimately, the strategic deployment of AI algorithms can inform more effective contract design and negotiation strategies, leading to improved outcomes for all parties involved.